ndevlin/RobbingTheBirdsNest/README.md

 * Bird

 	* Arrow Keys (Up, Down, Left, Right): for moving the light in the scene

   * Keys 0-9: for inputting the 4 digit secret code in order to unlock a locked door

   * Key Left Shift: for switching between the zoomed-out overview of the whole level, or a zoomed-in view of the room the Worm is in

 	* Key Esc: Exiting the game

 	* Key T: For selecting “Tutorial Mode” as the game’s difficulty level

 	* Key 1: For selecting “Easy Mode” as the game’s difficulty level

 	* Key 2: For selecting “Medium Mode” as the game’s difficulty level

 	* Key 3: For selecting “Hard Mode” as the game’s difficulty level

 #### Difficulty Levels Information
 * Tutorial Mode
-	* Player cannot be detected in this mode; Player may walk through to see game layout and understand their tasks and obstacles
+	* Player cannot be detected in this mode; Player may walk through to see game layout and understand their tasks and obstacles.
+The environment is well illuminated.
 * Easy Mode
 	* Light Intensity/Darkness Level: Some ambient light
 	* Robot Field of View Angle: 50 degrees